AKSW/SlideWiki/README.md

         Be sure to grant ALL privileges for the slidewiki database to the user specified in config.php

 5. Check the configuration.
+    Restart Apache service.
 For now the index page of slidewiki should be already shown.
 However, you will need to configure your Apache and PHP installations before SlideWiki will be ready to use.

 6. Configure Apache
     To work properly, SlideWiki requires rewrite_module to be enabled.
 Thus, be sure to uncomment the following line in htppd.conf: